-1. Before the issuance of the Generation license RAE may request the opinion of the Grid System Operator for the existence of adequate grid capacity for the future interconnection of the plant.
+- 1. Before the issuance of the Generation license RAE may request the opinion of the Grid System Operator for the existence of adequate grid capacity for the future interconnection of the plant.
 This normally is the case for large or complicated RES plants.
-The opinion of the Operator is not legally binding at this phase.

-- 2. After the issuance of the Generation License, the developer applies formally to the Grid System Operator for the Connection Offer.
+The opinion of the Operator is not legally binding at this phase. - 2.
+After the issuance of the Generation License, the developer applies formally to the Grid System Operator for the Connection Offer.
 The Operator issues the Connection Offer, which is not binding at this time.
-It becomes binding after the Environmental Terms Approval is secured by the relevant Department of MEECC and if grid capacity is still available. - 3.
+It becomes binding after the Environmental Terms Approval is secured and if grid capacity is still available. - 3.
 After the Connection Offer becomes binding, the Connection Contract is signed between the RES developer, the Grid System Operator and the Transmission System Owner (PPC).
-The HTSO is responsible for drafting the Connection Contract.
-The connection works are usually constructed by the RES developer and their ownership is usually transferred to PPC unless the developer chooses otherwise in which case, he is responsible for their maintenance.
+The connection works are usually constructed by the RES developer and their ownership is usually transferred to PPC.